rickyrickc137/xsens_ros_mti_driver/README.txt

         Work-around: for accurate and stable time stamp information, users can make use of the sensor reported time stamp (/imu/time_ref) instead.

 -[ Troubleshooting ]------------------------------------------------------------

-    - The Mti1 (Motion Tracker Development Board) is not recognized.

-        Support for the Development Board is present in recent kernels.
-(Since June 12, 2015).
-        If your kernel does not support the Board, you can add this manually

-        $ sudo /sbin/modprobe ftdi_sio
-        $ echo 2639 0300 | sudo tee /sys/bus/usb-serial/drivers/ftdi_sio/new_id

     - The device is recognized, but I cannot ever access the device -